edace91/Week11-Hangman/README.md

 ## Project Structure

 Contains files **game.js**, **letter.js**, **main.js** and **word.js**.
-"_ This console-based hangman app incorporates objects, user-input, and constructors to create a functioning game_"
+This console-based hangman app incorporates objects, user-input, and constructors to create a functioning game.

-Both **letter.js** and **word.js** are constructor files:

 ### word.js:
 contains all of the methods which check the letters guessed versus the random word selected.